sealsystems/node-eslint-config-es/README.md

 ## Quick start

-Create a file with the name `.eslintrc` in the root directory of your project.
+Create a file with the name `.eslintrc.json` in the root directory of your project.
 It should contain at least the following lines:

 ```json
 {